theriley106/BabelPoetry/README.md

 I know
 I’ll have to show them to the gardener until they start to eat.
 ```

-Another thing I noticed was that spacing is really difficult to get right with the generated poems.

 I would say only about **~15%** of the generated poems had meaningful content.